-where yij is the ith observation for species j of the natural log of the rate (growth, consumption or metabolism), and p indexes the regression coefficient (0,1,2,3).
+where yij is the ith observation for species j of the natural log of the rate (growth, consumption or metabolism), σ is the standard deviation and β0,1,2,3 are coefficients.
+Species-level coefficients, βpj (where p=0,1,2,3) follow a normal distribution with hyperparameters μβp (global mean) and σβp (between-species standard deviation).
 In Eq.
-4, mij is the natural log of body mass and tA,ij is Arrhenius temperature (1/kT in unit eV-1).
-Both variables are mean-centred when fitting (mij=ln(Mij)-ln(M) and tA,ij=TA,ij-TA).
-Mij is the mass in g (for growth rates, Mij is either the geometric mean of the initial and final mass of the growth trial or simply the size class).
-Specific growth rate has unit % day-1, consumption rate g g-1 day-1, and metabolic rate mg g-1 O2 h-1.
+4, mij is the natural log of body mass and tA,ij is Arrhenius temperature (1/kT in unit eV-1), both variables are mean-centred when fitting.
+Body mass is the mass in g, specific growth rate has unit % day-1, consumption rate g g-1 day-1, and metabolic rate mg O2 g-1h-1.
 We use resting or routine metabolism (mean oxygen uptake of a resting unfed fish only showing some spontaneous activity) and standard metabolism (resting unfed and no activity, usually inferred from extrapolation or from low quantiles of routine metabolism, e.g. lowest 10 % of measurements) to represent metabolic rate (Beamish 1964; Ohlberger et al. 2007).
 Routine and resting metabolism constitute 58% of the data used and standard metabolism constitutes 42%.
 We accounted for potential differences between these metabolic rate measurements by using a random species effect and a single study per species.

 Mass- and temperature dependence of consumption including beyond peak temperatures

-Consumption rates decline with temperature after a peak temperature is reached.
-To characterize the intraspecific mass and temperature dependence of consumption, we fit second and third degree polynomial regressions (with and without γ4 in Eq.
+To characterize the decline in consumption rates beyond peak temperature, we fit second and third degree polynomial regressions (with and without γ4 in Eq.
 7) to a subset of these data containing only species with data points extending beyond such a peak temperature.
 The models were fit with a random intercept (γ0j) to account for variation across species.
 The models of μi are: